 With Frontline, you will need to refrain from bathing your dog and keep them away from water until the medication has completely dried.
 It becomes water-proof after that and there will be no danger of it seeping into the water.
 With NexGard, this concern doesn’t arise.

-At present, NexGard appears to be more effective than Frontline in killing fleas and ticks.
-If a topical medication is repeatedly used, the parasites can develop an immunity against it.
+At present, NexGard appears to be more effective than Frontline in eradicating flea and tick infestation.
+If topical medication is repeatedly used, the parasites can develop an immunity against it.
 This may happen with oral medication too, but so far it hasn’t with NexGard.

 Frontline Plus Flea and Tick Control for Dogs and Puppies 8 weeks or older, 45 to 88 lbs, 3-Doses